nats-io/nats-operator/README.md

 <a name="auth-service-accounts"></a>
 #### Using ServiceAccounts

+> :warning: The ServiceAccounts uses a very rudimentary approach of config reloading and watching CRDs and advanced K8S APIs that may not be available in your cluster.
+Instead, the decentralized JWT approach should be preferred, to learn more: https://docs.nats.io/developing-with-nats/tutorials/jwt

 The NATS Operator can define permissions based on Roles by using any present ServiceAccount in a namespace.
 This feature requires a Kubernetes v1.12+ cluster having the `TokenRequest` API enabled.
 To try this feature using `minikube` v0.30.0+, you can configure it to start as follows: